Patent prosecution: Preparation of an application

 To obtain patent rights for an inventor, the practitioner typically first drafts an application by interviewing the inventor to understand the nature of the invention and help clarify its novel features.
 Practitioners need to ascertain what is already known to people familiar with the general field of the invention—such already-known material is termed the prior art, and to obtain drawings and written notes regarding the features of the invention and the background.

 During this initial phase, sometimes termed "patent preparation", the practitioner may also seek to determine precisely who contributed to the making of the invention.
-An incorrect listing of inventors may incurably invalidate any patent that might result from an application.
-This determination is particularly important in the United States, but may be considered less important in other jurisdictions.
+A prior public disclosure of the invention (or a sale offer) or an incorrect listing of inventors may incurably invalidate any patent that might result from an application.

+This determination is particularly important in the United States, but may be considered less important in other jurisdictions, because in the US, applications are required to be filed by inventor(s) rather than by patent owner(s).
 The practitioner may also seek to find out whether any publications, offers for sale, or other such public disclosures of the invention were made.

-Under the laws or regulations of some jurisdictions, public disclosures or offers to sell an invention prior to filing an application for a patent may prevent the issuance of the patent.
 In the U.S. these laws are laid out in Title 35 of the United States Code, §102.

+Under the rules of most jurisdictions, inventor’s own public disclosure or an offer to sell an invention, prior to filing an application for a patent, counts as a public prior art, which destroys the novelty of the patent application and prevents the issuance of a patent.
+As of May 2023, some countries (e.g. Argentina, Australia, Belarus, Brazil, Canada, Estonia, PR China, Japan (since June 2018), South Korea, Mexico, New Zealand, Russia, Ukraine, the US and Turkey) give the inventor(s) a one-year grace period, when their own disclosures do not count as a prior art to a subsequent patent application, although in practice it is difficult to take advantage of this rule.
+Austria, Germany, and the UK have a 6-month grace period.
+Notably, the World Intellectual Property Organization and the proposed Patent Law Treaty do not give any grace period to their patent applications.
+The practice of the grace period was more common prior to 1970 than it is today.